 Michaela was a happy, seemingly quite healthy baby.
 As the disease progressed, however, she began to lag behind developmentally, especially in speech.
 Doctors found out she has hearing loss and is nearsighted, and ran tests to see if these issues were related.
 The testing unexpectedly discovered that she has Sanfilippo.
 Mickey has subtype-A which is the most common and also, unfortunately, the most severe.

 As the disease progresses, children with Sanfilippo like Mickey lose their abilities to speak and understand, to walk, and to eat.
 The current life expectancy is 10-20 years, with an average age of death of only 15 years old.
 Even at her young age, Mickey can no longer speak words and communicates mostly through actions.

 Currently there is no treatment or cure, but promising research is happening as we speak in both the US and abroad, so there is still hope for her.
 With the degenerative nature of this illness, time is precious.

-Since MPS-III is a rare disease- only 1 in 70,000 births- much of the research that has been done has been privately funded by dedicated foundations like the Team Sanfilippo Foundation.
-We are raising funds to contribute to the Foundation in order to find a cure and treatments for Michaela and all kids like her who have this terrible disease.
-We also need to raise funds to cover medical expenses that her insurance won't, and to travel to wherever in the world we are able to get her into treatment- expenses like passports, visas, airfare, and possibly even the treatment itself.
+Since MPS-III is a rare disease- only 1 in 70,000 births- much of the research that has been done has been privately funded by dedicated groups of parents.
+We are raising funds to contribute to find a cure and treatments for Michaela and all kids like her who have this terrible disease.

 Sign up for updates on research, sneak-peeks at events, and Mickey news!